About this taught graduate course

-Assessments take place during or shortly after completion of each module and include essays, seminar presentations, poster presentations, Multiple Choice Question exams and assessed group work.
+Assessments take place during or shortly after completion of each module and include essays, seminar presentations, poster presentations, short answer in-module tests and assessed group work.
 One third of your final mark will be derived from the project dissertation which is 15,000 words in length.
 Two thirds of your final mark will be derived from assessment of the eight core and two elective modules.

 Our department has a dedicated professionally qualified Senior Careers Consultant offering impartial advice and guidance together with workshops and events throughout the year.
 Previous examples of workshops and events include: